Tim Krabbe's Chess Curiosities

 West Country Chess

-congresses within the county and the West of England Chess Union.)
+The website of the West of England Chess Union

 The website of the Dorset County Chess Association

 The website of the Bristol and District League

 The website of the Hampshire County Chess Association

 The website of the Wiltshire County Chess Association